 Applicants are free to make reference to skills or experience acquired in any context to illustrate how they might fulfil the selection criteria; sometimes candidates refer to voluntary work and other extra-curricular activities, but many forms of evidence can help demonstrate to tutors that a candidate has made an informed decision regarding their own suitability to study Medicine.

-Oxford conforms to the UK Department of Health’s requirements regarding immunisation status (hepatitis, BCG and rubella) and the GMC’s conditions on Fitness to Practise, and a satisfactory Disclosure and Barring Service check.
+Oxford conforms to the UK Department of Health’s requirements regarding immunisation status and the GMC’s conditions on Fitness to Practise, and a satisfactory Disclosure and Barring Service check.
 Students may be refused entry to, or be removed from, the University’s Register of Medical Students on grounds that may be either academic or non-academic (for instance health or conduct).
 Applicants should be aware that some practical studies involving living animal tissue are an obligatory component of the course.

 Watch a series of short videos of students talking about some aspect of their time at Oxford.

 'I was attracted to the strong scientific grounding of the Oxford medical course.
-The Pre-clinical course enables you to gain in-depth knowledge of the science behind clinical practice while experiencing the primary scientific research that fuels medical progression.
+The pre-clinical course enables you to gain in-depth knowledge of the science behind clinical practice while experiencing the primary scientific research that fuels medical progression.
 The first year encompasses organisation of the body and so includes dissection – an incredibly useful tool in learning anatomy!
 Being lectured by people who are world leaders in their field is awe-inspiring and gives an edge to my learning.
 I’m currently in my third year and love the freedom and self-direction of my research project.
 I am developing skills as a scientist which will be useful in clinical practice, while also getting to grips with topics that fascinate me.
 I’m doing an option called ‘Infection and immunity’, and love being able to trace current developments in the field and apply them to potential future therapeutic applications.
 There is also a clinical aspect provided by the doctor-patient course.
 I found this valuable in helping me to develop good communication skills, as I learnt how to take patient histories and interact with patients under the guidance of a practising GP.'

 He now works in the field of biotechnology.
 He says: